Check out our Denzel Washington photo gallery.

 Whether he’s a lawyer (Philadelphia), a Shakespearean character (Much Ado About Nothing), or a Navy Lt.
 Cmdr.
 (Crimson Tide), Denzel always comes across with great performances.
 Speaking about great performances, audiences and critics loved his work in The Hurricane, where Denzel Washington portrays the true life story of the wrongly convicted Rubin “Hurricane” Carter.
 Working again with Norman Jewison (A Soldier’s Story) the pair screened a work-in-progress screening of the film at the 1999 Toronto International Film Festival.
 After the screening they received a several minute ovation that was due in no small part to Denzel’s powerful performance.

 As time progresses, we'll have more info about Denzel Washington here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.